nf-core/rnafusion/docs/usage.md

 If enabled, executes `STAR-Fusion` tool.

+* `--star_fusion_opt`
+  * Parameter for specifying additional parameters.
+For more info, please refer to the [documentation](https://github.com/STAR-Fusion/STAR-Fusion/wiki) of the tool.
+  * **Has to be specified in custom configuration file.
+Will not work from a command line.**

 ### `--fusioncatcher`

 If enabled, executes `Fusioncatcher` tool.

-* `--fc_extra_options`
+* `--fusioncatcher_opt`
   * Parameter for specifying additional parameters.
-For more info, please refer to the documentation of the tool.
+For more info, please refer to the [documentation](https://github.com/ndaniel/fusioncatcher/blob/master/doc/manual.md) of the tool.
+  * **Has to be specified in custom configuration file.
+Will not work from a command line.**

 ### `--ericscript`